shivam123-dev/github-repo-management-quest-learn/README.md

 Ready to begin?
 Choose your starting point:

-- 🚀 **[Part 1: Fundamentals](part-1-fundamentals/README.md)** - Start here if you're new to GitHub Copilot or want to learn the core skills
-- ⚡ **[Part 2: Advanced](part-2-advanced/README.md)** - Jump here if you're comfortable with Copilot basics and want advanced automation

-Or dive into individual scenarios:
 - [Scenario 1: The Inheritance](scenario-1-inheritance/README.md)
 - [Scenario 2: The Backlog Battle](scenario-2-backlog-battle/README.md)
 - [Scenario 3: The Big Merge](scenario-3-big-merge/README.md)